 Just when you feel like you might die from the heat, the trail makes its way into a narrow gap between Angels Landing and Cathedral Mountain.
-This canyon is called Refrigerator Canyon and is so named because of the cool breeze that flows through the area.
-Most of the canyon is shaded and flat, providing a much needed reprieve from the heat.
+This canyon is called Refrigerator Canyon — it got its name because of the cool breeze that flows through the area.
+Most of the canyon is shaded and flat, providing a much-needed reprieve from the heat.

 Are you prepared to take on the next 0.5 miles of steep drop-offs, a narrow trail, and those infamous chains?
 If you are not, sit and enjoy the gorgeous views from Scout Lookout.
 If you are, get ready for quite the adventure!

 The chain hand-holds begin almost immediately as you leave Scout Lookout.
 The first ridge (pictured below) is mild compared to what is to come.
 If you are feeling nervous about the trail and are uncomfortable as you climb up this first ridge, you may want to reconsider continuing your hike to the top.

 If you’ve made it up and over the first ridge and are feeling good about your preparation and abilities, you may be ready to conquer the real beast….the narrow razorback rock that leads to the top of Angels Landing.
 Even someone who is thoroughly prepared, in shape, and not scared of heights may be a little unsettled while staring this rock in the face!

 If you are feeling uncomfortable or unsafe at any time during this climb, don’t be afraid to turn around.
 Your safety is the most critical factor to consider while hiking.